 Cholesterol is a general term for a type of lipid known as a sterol that is present in animal cells.
 There are several types of cholesterol made in the body, and you can also consume cholesterol in foods.

-Cholesterol is transported in the blood attached to a lipoprotein – such as very-low-density lipoprotein (VLDL), low-density lipoprotein (LDL), high-density lipoprotein (HDL) and chylomicrons.
+Cholesterol is transported in the blood attached to a lipoprotein – such as very-low-density lipoprotein (VLDL), low-density lipoprotein (LDL), high-density lipoprotein (HDL), and chylomicrons.
 LDL particles are the most common cholesterol carriers.

 Cholesterol is used by all the cells in the body as part of the cell membrane.
 Within the cell membrane, cholesterol can stabilize the membrane, causing less fluidity in the phospholipid bilayer.

-Cholesterol is also a precursor molecule for vitamin D, bile acids, and steroid hormones.
+Detail of cell membrane.
+Cholesterol is shown in yellow.
+(Public domain image) Cholesterol is also a precursor molecule for vitamin D, bile acids, and steroid hormones.
 While often demonized as something ‘bad’, cholesterol is essential for your body to function.

 In general, the body tightly regulates the level of cholesterol that is present at any given time.
 If you eat more cholesterol, your liver should make less of it.
 If you don’t eat many foods containing cholesterol, your body will increase cholesterol production.

 Bile acids are created using cholesterol that is oxidized by the liver and then bound to glycine, taurine, or sulfate molecules.
 Your body uses bile acids to break down and digest fats from foods, and then the bile acids are mostly reabsorbed in the intestines and recycled.
-Some cholesterol, though, is lost each day via excretion of bile acids through the colon.
+Some cholesterol, though, is lost each day via the excretion of bile acids through the colon.

 Almost all of the cholesterol that you get via your diet is from animal-based foods.
 The cholesterol that you eat gets absorbed into the cells lining the small intestines, and people vary in how much cholesterol they absorb.
 There are a couple of different transporters involved in moving cholesterol from the intestinal cells.
 Plus, not all cholesterol from food ends up being absorbed and used by the body.[ref]

 Most plants produce very, very little cholesterol.[ref]
 Instead, they contain a type of sterol known as phytosterols, which is a term that covers both plant sterols and plant stanols.
 Plant sterols, such as sitosterol, function similarly to cholesterol in the way that they regulate the fluidity of the cell membrane.

 In general, people can absorb about 5% of dietary plant sterols.
 Phytosterols aren’t able to be used in humans (or other mammals).

-It is estimated that people generally consume 200-400 mg/day of plant sterols, but that is going to vary widely depending on your diet (e.g. vegan vs carnivore vs mixed).
+It is estimated that people generally consume 200-400 mg/day of plant sterols, but that is going to vary widely depending on your diet (e.g., vegan vs. carnivore vs. mixed).
 A recent study found that vegans had the highest plant sterol intake and lowest cholesterol intake – and this was opposite from people eating an omnivore diet (low plant sterols, higher cholesterol).
 Interestingly, all the dietary pattern groups had similar blood cholesterol levels and sterol levels, showing that intake may not make much of a difference from the diet.[ref]

-Quite a few studies are showing in an average population group increasing plant sterols will decrease cholesterol levels.
+Quite a few studies are showing in an average population group, increasing plant sterols will decrease cholesterol levels.

 The cholesterol-lowering effect in an average population increases as the dose of plant sterols increases – up to about 2 -3g/day.[ref]
 An intake of around 2g/day of plant sterols is associated with an average decrease in LDL cholesterol of about 10%.[ref]

 Phytosterols reduced the intestinal absorption of cholesterol because they compete with cholesterol and block it.
 It is thought that this lower intestinal absorption includes both dietary cholesterol and the recycling of cholesterol in bile acids.[ref]

 Phytosterols have also been associated with a reduction in triglycerides in patients with high triglyceride levels.[ref]

 That is the big question… and one that is not as well answered as I would like.

 Some studies show that phytosterols reduce LDL and non-HDL cholesterol, which reduced arterial stiffness (important in cardiovascular health).[ref]
 Margarine that contains rapeseed-sterols (canola) reduced cholesterol levels and also reduced E-selectin concentrations, which is a cellular adhesion molecule important in the arteries and atherosclerosis.[ref]

 A long-term study of plant sterol consumption (2.5 g/day for 85 weeks) showed that LDL cholesterol dropped, but this didn’t have a significant effect (positive or negative) on smaller blood vessel function.
 The study didn’t include very many participants in it, which would make getting a significant effect difficult.[ref]

-Something that you don’t see mentioned in the marketing literature for plant sterols is the link with increased atherosclerosis and an increased risk of heart disease for some people, depending on their genetic variants.
+Something that you don’t see mentioned in the marketing literature for plant sterols is the link between increased atherosclerosis and an increased risk of heart disease for some people, depending on their genetic variants.

 There are really rare genetic mutations that cause a condition known as sitosterolemia.
-People with the rare mutations in the ABCG5 or ABCG8 genes absorb between 15 and 60% of phytosterols from their diet (compared with the normal 5% or so).
+People with rare mutations in the ABCG5 or ABCG8 genes absorb between 15 and 60% of phytosterols from their diet (compared with the normal 5% or so).
 The ABC genes code for proteins known as ATP-binding cassette transporters, which move substances – in this case, phytosterols – out of the cell.
 ABCG5 and ABCG8 code for the proteins that make up the sterolin transporter that pumps the absorbed plant sterols back into the intestines.[ref]
 These transporters may also be important in moving cholesterol back into the intestines as well.